Evaluate generator quality

 Model report

-For each model in a generator, you can open their Model report and view the metrics in detail.
+For each model in a generator, you can open its Model report and view its metrics in detail.
 To open, click Model in the Reports column under Data insights.

 MOSTLY AI generates a Model report for each model in a generator and a Data report for each model when you generate a synthetic dataset.

-Each model contains a breakdown and visualization for the following quality metrics:
+Each Model report contains a breakdown and visualization for the following generator quality metrics:

 - Correlations